kh-w/movielens_rating_prediction/README.md

 This is the first capstone project of the HarvardX course "Data Science: Capstone".<br>
 This is a requirement to complete the course and receive the Professional Certificate in Data Science, issue by edX and HarvardX.<br>
 For the project goal, methodology, model assessment and result, please refer to the final report.<br>
-PDF version of the final report is available at this <a href="https://drive.google.com/file/d/1Ot0fehDgJmGsgI7cjJ-O4jLypfUefu0W/view?usp=sharing">link</a>.
+The PDF version of the final report is available at this <a href="https://drive.google.com/file/d/1Ot0fehDgJmGsgI7cjJ-O4jLypfUefu0W/view?usp=sharing">link</a>.

 # Source of dataset
 MovieLens 10M dataset:<br>